kcsf/MCP-ObsidianCognee/README.md

 ## Configuration

-The plugin automatically:
+After clicking the "Install Server" button in the plugin settings, the plugin will automatically:

+1. Download the appropriate MCP server binary
-1. Uses your Local REST API plugin's API key
+2. Use your Local REST API plugin's API key
-2. Configures Claude Desktop to use the MCP server
+3. Configure Claude Desktop to use the MCP server
-3. Sets up appropriate paths and permissions
+4. Set up appropriate paths and permissions

-No manual configuration is required beyond installing prerequisites.
+While the configuration process is automated, it requires your explicit permission to install the server binary and modify the Claude Desktop configuration.
+No additional manual configuration is required beyond this initial setup step.

 ## Troubleshooting